 The resulting linearized trimmed quadrature rule will be referred to as where h is the maximum cell size and n denotes the number of Gauss nodes.
 Clearly, the values generated by the LT rule converge to the true integral as h is decreased.
-As we shall see later, however, the rather rough approximation of the quadrature domain limits the order of convergence.

-$$LT(h,n), (12)$$
+$$LT(h,n),$$ (12)